canvasxyz/canvas/docs/index.md

 - Models define your database schema.
 - Actions define mutations that users can make to the database, like API routes.

-Applications are fully distributed & local-first.
 Because controller logic is in the database, every peer can validate the full history of your application, without a central server.

-To run your application, include it in your frontend using React hooks, or run it from the command line:
+Run your application from the command line:

 ```sh
 canvas run contract.ts --topic example